api7/cloud-cli/docs/deploy-apisix-on-bare-metal.md

 2. install Apache APISIX and dependencies;
 3. load Cloud Lua Module and start Apache APISIX instance;

-If you see the similar output about the message, `Congratulations!
-Your APISIX instance was deployed successfully` and instance ID, then your APISIX instance is deployed successfully.
+If you see a similar output about the message then your APISIX instance is deployed successfully.
 You can redirect to API7 Cloud console to check the status of your APISIX instance.

 > You can also run the `ps -ef |grep apisix` command to check the status of the Apache APISIX service.

-Besides, Apache APISIX service will listen the incoming HTTP traffic on `9080` port, and listen the incoming HTTPS traffic on `9443`.
-Care must be taken here that you **cannot start up** Apache APISIX instance when these ports are already be used.
+Besides, Apache APISIX service will listen the ports `9080` for HTTP traffic and `9443` for HTTPS.
+Care must be taken here that you may suffer from the "port is already in use" issue if these ports were occupied.

 Stop Instance
 -------------